 "To you, Ri."

-"You are well above the age limit and it's bad luck to not drink after a toast has been made in your honor."
+"You are well above the age limit and it's bad luck not to drink after a toast has been made in your honor."

 "I'm only eighteen."
-Ri responded.
+Ri evinced.

 Ri grimaced from the drink that was fruity tasting, yet burned her throat going down, saying, "I should go talk to Iona, before I forget my own name."

 "What did you say?"
-Darnelle asked.

-"So, all y'all did, was exchange pleasantries?"
+"So, all y'all did was exchange pleasantries?"

 "She gave no other reply?"
 Darnelle queried.

-"And I don't intend to sound cruel, but Master Eramus can be soooo, boring.
+"And I don't intend to sound cruel, but Master Eramus can be soooo boring.
 If I have to hear him say once more, 'When you have the crowds' ear, you must have the finesse to maintain it'.
 I'm going to lose my senses."

-"Yes." he jokingly replied.
+"Yes."
+He jokingly declared.

 "That's fair.
 Guess I'll have to remind Milady of her policy for groomed soldiers."
 Ri retorted.

 "Nope, but I'm working on it."
-Memories of the Conqueror tickling her, surfaced and Ri's hand unknowingly touched the jade gemstone.
+Memories of the Conqueror tickling her had surfaced, and Ri's hand unknowingly touched the jade gemstone.

 "Where did you come across that?"
-Darnelle questioned.
+Darnelle urged.

 "Huh?"
 Ri's ratiocination shattered.